igrorp/pre-miRNA-plot/README.md

 You can choose which **colors** will be used to highlight the 5p and 3p miRNAs, respectively.
 You can use predefined colors’ names (green, black, red, blue, white) or specify the **RGB codes** corresponding to the colors.
 There is no problem if you inform just one color.
 By default, the sequences will be colored red (5p) and green (3p).
 >You can choose colors and get their RGB codes in this [website](https://www.w3schools.com/colors/colors_picker.asp)

-If you wanted to set the colors to blue and red you would have to type:
+If you wanted to set the colors to blue and red, for example, you would have to type:

     premirnaplot your_file.txt -c blue red
  If you wanted to set the colors to purple and pink, you would have to type: